Battle of Orthez (1569): Background

+Forces

+The Huguenot army of Gabriel de Lorges, comte de Montgomery was a highly mobile force of 2,500, with a large proportion of cavalry.

 En route to Orthez

 The Protestant forces of Montgomery and Montamat had left Castres around noon on July 27, 1569.
 They pillaged along the way, passing through Mazères in Foix.
-The troops crossed the Garonne and the Gave at Coarreze and by August 9, they reached Queen Jeanne d' Albret’s castle at Navarrenx.
-On August 11, the troops were on the move again and now headed for Orthez.
-By August 15, after a relentless siege, Montgomery had weakened Orthez greatly.
-On August 24, Huguenots captured the town and massacred many of the imprisoned Catholics.
-Among the victims were Terride, Bassillon, governor of Navarrenx, as well as other leadership and troops in Terride’s defenses, local clergy, and people of Orthez.
+The troops crossed the Garonne and the Gave at Coarreze and by August 9, they reached Queen Jeanne d' Albret’s castle at Navarrenx, which had been placed under siege two and a half months ago by the Catholic army of Antoine de Lomagne, vicomte de Terride.
+Terride, who had lifted the siege the previous day, withdrew his forces to Orthez.

+On August 11, Montgomery crossed the Gave de Pau under fire and routed Terride's troops on the right bank.
+Isolated in Orthez and despairing of relief, Terride opened negotiations on August 14.

+In the following days the Huguenots killed many of their prisoners.
 A special death was contrived for the clergy - they were thrown to their deaths from the heights of Orthez's Le Pont-Vieux over the Gave de Pau.
 In addition, the local Moncade castle was destroyed as well as the town’s churches and many homes.